mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 [RCW 19.86.020](http://apps.leg.wa.gov/rcw/default.aspx?cite=19.86.020).
-He also pointed out that the Consumer Protection Act allows for triple damages up to a maximum of $25,000, which might have been useful leverage in my discussions with James, but I never actually mentioned it to him the lawyer who eventually took on the case didn't think much of its applicability.
+He also pointed out that the Consumer Protection Act allows for triple damages up to a maximum of $25,000, which might have been useful leverage in my discussions with James, but I never actually mentioned it to him  because the lawyer who eventually took on the case didn't think much of its applicability.

 In fact, the lawyer I did eventually end up hiring didn't initially think that I had a case at all (but didn't tell me this until I had already hired her).
 She